Buttery (bread): World Buttery Championship

 The first ever World Buttery Championships took place on Saturday, 16 June 2018 at the Aberdeen campus of North East of Scotland College.

 The competition was organised by Martin Gillespie on behalf of Slow Food Aberdeen City and Shire to celebrate the Traditional Buttery being 'boarded' on the Slow Food Ark of Taste.

 10 finalists took part in a live bake-off and the results were judged in a blind taste test with Mark Barnett, of Gold'N'Crispy, New Pitsligo being crowned the winner.

+On 11 November 2024 the World Buttery Championship was revived, again at the Aberdeen campus of North East of Scotland College, and this time the competition was split into two categories.

+The Retail Baker category was for bakers who sell their products to the public and after a stiff competition Mark Barnett retained his title very closely followed by Iryna Porfilova, of Bakes You Knead, Forres and Shona Jamieson of The Highlander Bakehouse, Ballater.

+The Home Bake category provided those who do not sell their products with the opportunity to bake off and find the best home baked buttery.
+Here the winner was Jane Hay from Oldmeldrum with runners up Coleen Reid from Aberchirder and Stuart Sproul from Nairn.

+Organisers, Slow Food Aberdeen City & Shire plan for the World Buttery Championship to return in June 2026.